tarekziade/nuax/README.rst

 ====
-Nuxa
+Nuax
 ====

-Nuxa is a micro-framework based on OpenResty to write simple JSON web services.
+Nuax is a micro-framework based on OpenResty to write simple JSON web services.

 Example::